 Step 4: Enter the Database settings.

-Congratulation’s!
+Congratulations!
 You have successfully installed Moodle.
 Thanks for using this tutorial for installing Moodle on CentOS 6 system.
 For additional help or useful information, we recommend you check the official Moodle website.